 - Select desired services and merchandise and remit payment via credit card or PayPal.

-The worst case scenario is that you might need to follow up personally with the client to complete a form or for more information or, but we believe this is far preferable than having to follow up with them to secure your money.
+The worst case scenario is that you might need to follow up personally with the client to complete a form or for more information, but we believe this is far preferable than having to follow up with them to secure your money.

 Send follow-up emails to boost sales.

 Unlike traditional arrangements where families might make several visits to a home to finalize arrangements, the very nature of online arrangements translates to fewer opportunities to present optional, and often lucrative, additional service and/or merchandise offerings.

 Sending your clients tactfully worded emails at just the right time, presented as a natural and unobtrusive part of your regular personalized service, can be a highly effective way to engage their interest in these available extras.
 FRM can help you identify the correct tone and ideal suggested timing for these sales-boosting communications.